Xiangyang1984/Gcluster/README.md

              Jump to generate a collection of sub-TFT tables and perform homologous gene analysis (Default: F).
 Skips sequences extraction and TFT file generation.
        -map, --start_at_map
              Jump to map generation (Default: F).
 Generation of a collection of sub-TFT tables and homologous gene clusters has already been done.
 This parameter is very useful to customize the map quickly.
 It should be noted that there's no sense to reset "flanking_gene_number" parameter if this parameter set to "T".
              Importantly, at this step, users can revise the gene label by directly edition of the locus_tag in sub_TFT file or all_orthomcl.out.
 In sub_TFT files and all_orthomcl.out file, there are two forms of gene locus tag, (1) "Locus_Tag", in this case, no genename is defined for a gene; (2) "GeneName;Locus_Tag", in this case, genename is given for a gene.
 For the first form, user can revise gene label by addition of a genename followed by a semicolon in the front of the Locus_Tag.
-For the second first form, user can revise gene label by modification of the genename.
+For the second form, user can revise gene label by modification of the genename.
        -h, --help
              Show this message.